kleimberger/connectivity/README.md

 2. For each habitat pixel, calculate the shortest distance (least cost distance) to the study site, staying within the boundaries of ‘habitat’.

-3. Assign weight to each habitat pixel, based on Hanski’s (1994) incidence function model, an exponential decay equation that can be arameterized with the species’ daily movement distance.
-While originally developed for use with discrete habitat *patches*, here I use the equation to downweights habitat *pixels* farther away from the study site.
+3. Assign weight to each habitat pixel, based on Hanski’s (1994) incidence function model, an exponential decay equation that can be parameterized with the species’ daily movement distance.
+While originally developed for use with discrete habitat *patches*, here I use the equation to down weights habitat *pixels* farther away from the study site.

 <p align="center">
   <img width="400" height="400" src="Pixel_weight_map.png">
 </p>

 4. Finally, sum the weighted pixel values.
-This value functional connectivity, or the amount of accessible habitat for the focal species.
+This value represents functional connectivity - essentially, the amount of accessible habitat for the focal species.

 **Results**